 In this post, we go behind the scenes of Scholastica's digital-first production service, which takes the legwork out of formatting articles by using advanced software to generate PDF, HTML, and full-text XML article files simultaneously.

 In this post, we break down five areas of journal production where Scholastica is introducing smart automation to help publishers get the article file types they need faster while saving time and costs.

-This month we've made some exciting updates to Scholastica's open access publishing platform, typesetting service, and peer review software.
+This month we've made some exciting updates to Scholastica's open access publishing platform, production service, and peer review software.
 Now journals have the ability to set a default Creative Commons copyright license for all articles published using Scholastica, add author notes to typesetting requests, and more.

-In the past few weeks, we've introduced some exciting updates to Scholastica's typesetting service to better serve the needs of journals across disciplines.
-We're making it easier for editors to submit articles for typesetting, giving journals new options for styling their PDF articles, and more.
+In the past few weeks, we've introduced some exciting updates to Scholastica's production service to better serve the needs of journals across disciplines.
+We're making it easier for editors to submit articles for production, giving journals new options for styling their PDF articles, and more.